The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 How long will it last?

-Most users will get a couple of years from them.
+Given the type of material, most users should get a couple of usable years from them.

 Your bite, eating habits and cleaning routine all have a part to play in the life of the veneers.